kimfucious/RTL-Kitchen-Sink/README.md

 ```

 In the above, the initial Redux state is set.
 And then, we fire a click event on a React Router `Link` element (in `</NavBar>`), which allows us to test if naviation is working properly.

+As this app is using `protected routes`, state will determine which page is ultimately rendered, depending on the presense of `auth: {userId}`.

 ## Notes